 W. Eugene Smith

-After the war he covered the plight of the working man in beautifully put together photo essays, a concept that he pioneered.
-His work in the UK are now seen as invaluable insights into working class Britain.
+After the war, he covered the plight of the working man in beautifully put together photo essays, a concept that he pioneered.
+His work in the UK is now seen as invaluable insights into working-class Britain.
 In 1955 he left LIFE magazine and joined the Magnum photo agency.

-His war injuries plus the injuries suffered from his beating at the hands of Japanese industrialists caused him to collapse into a bitter world of pain med-addiction and self destruction.
-After ending his second marriage he struggled in poverty for a few years before, on October 15, 1978, he suffered a massive stroke in a Tucson, Arizona, while he was shopping to buy cat food.
+His war injuries plus the injuries suffered from his beating at the hands of Japanese industrialists caused him to collapse into a bitter world of pain med-addiction and self-destruction.
+After ending his second marriage he struggled in poverty for a few years before, on October 15, 1978, he suffered a series of massive strokes and died in Tucson, Arizona.
 He was 59 years old.

 Smith’s Published Books